Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 * 08/14/2020. **Grateful to receive an NSF award for Knowledge Integrated Data-Efficient Deep Learning.**
 * 07/28/2020.
 One paper was accepted to **MICCAI ASMUS 2020**.
 * 07/28/2020.
 One paper was accepted to **ACM MM 2020**.
 * 07/01/2020.
 Our team achieved **Rank-1** in the leaderboard of [AI City Challenge 2020](https://www.aicitychallenge.org) Track3: City-Scale Multi-Camera Vehicle Re-Identification.
+See our [demo video](https://www.youtube.com/watch?v=ZR69HMsASqc&feature=youtu.be) for visual analysis.
 * 03/13/2020.
 One paper was accepted to **CVPR 2020** as oral.
 * 03/05/2020.
 Our workshop [Vision Applications & Solutions to Biased or Scarce Data](https://wvasbsd.github.io/2020/index.html) at WACV 2020 was held successfully.
 * 03/01/2020.
 Two papers were presented at **WACV 2020**.